hakerdefo/cmus-lyrics/README.md

 Run **cmus-lyrics** and it will fetch and print lyrics of the song currently playing in CMus.

-### Popular Demand :
-Many folks have requested that **cmus-lyrics** should be able to automatically refresh its lyrics view upon a song change in CMus.
-This might sound trivial but implementing it in a simple bash script is no mean task.
-So here is a hackish solution for all those folks who have wished for an automagically refreshing version of **cmus-lyrics**.
-Unless and until you really really want automatic lyrics refresh, I would suggest you to stick with the default version of **cmus-lyrics**.
-You can get the automatic lyrics refreshing version of **cmus-lyrics** from here,

-[cmus-lyrics-auto-refresh]

 ### Credits :
 _[Federico Builes] - cmus-lyrics wouldn't have been possible without wonderful [makeitpersonal] created by him._